-The Paycheck Protection Program provides grant-like SBA small business loans, incentivizing owners to keep workers employed.
-If you use 60% of the loan on payroll costs and the remainder on mortgage interest payments, rent and lease payments, and utilities—this loan is eligible for complete forgiveness.
-Read up on how the program works here.
+The Paycheck Protection Program provides SBA small business First and Second Draw loans that function similarly to grants and incentivize owners to keep workers employed.
+These loans are eligible for complete forgiveness if 60% of the loan goes toward payroll costs, with the remainder spent on mortgage interest payments, rent and lease payments, certain property damage, essential supplier costs, worker protections, and utilities.
+Read more on how the program works.

-You can qualify for up to $10 million or 2.5 times your payroll costs, whichever amount is lower.
-To calculate your payroll costs as a small business, you’ll need to use the step-by-step business loan calculator provided by the SBA.
+First Draw applicants can qualify for up to $10 million or 2.5x average monthly payroll costs, whichever amount is lower.
+To calculate your First Draw loan amount as a small business, you’ll need to use the step-by-step business loan calculator provided by the SBA.

 How to calculate PPP payroll costs by business entity type